_ _

 d | download selected file.

-Lynx does not have tabs, however, the visited links are stored in the session, any link can be revisited by going to the visited links (V).
+Lynx does not have tabs, however, any link can be revisited by going to the visited links (V).

 back to top

-bookmarks can be a single bookmark file or multiple bookmark files can be defined by setting Multi-bookmarks in the options menu or sub_bookmarks in ~/.lynxrc.
+Bookmarks can be a single bookmark file or multiple bookmark files.
+Multi-bookmarks has the following possible values: OFF (default), STANDARD, ADVANCED.
+It can be set in the Options menu > Multi-bookmarks or ~/.lynxrc > sub_bookmarks.

 multi_bookmarkB=b.html